 - Pg 73, Cassation 2013

-- See his email to US journalist Linda Byron, translated at perugiamurderfile.org, here.
+- See Giuliano Mignini's email to journalist Linda Byron.

 - In an interview with Drew Griffin of CNN, when asked "You’ve never said that Meredith’s death was a satanic rite?"
 Mignini stated "I have never said that.
 I have never understood who has and continues to say that.
 I read, there was a reporter, – I don’t know his name, I mention it because I noticed it, – who continues to repeat this claim that, perhaps, knowing full well that it’s not like that.
 I have never said that there might have been a satanic rite.
 I’ve never said it, so I would like to know who made it up.
 This is a conspiracy, a fantasy, to my detriment though, to my detriment.
 Simply a sexual act.
 And maybe I have always said, I maintained this in the first-instance trial, there was a relationship which deteriorated between the two girls.
 I’ve always maintained that.
 I’ll tell you this because..."
 Translated by PMF.org